Once upon a time, not so long ago, a freelance writer wrote a query letter and sent it by mail to one editor. Then the writer would wait.

-David Castle of Running Fitness asks his writers to be up front and honest.
+David Castle, editor of Running Fitness asks his writers to be up front and honest.
 “If they play me, then they lose my faith”.

-Allen Cox of Northwest Travel says that if he had a story yanked by a writer after they had a higher offer from another magazine, “I’d reconsider working with that writer again.
+Allen Cox, editor-in-chief of Northwest Travel & Lifestyle says that if he had a story yanked by a writer after they had a higher offer from another magazine, “I’d reconsider working with that writer again.
 Once I accept and assign a story, I expect the writer to meet his obligation to deliver”.

-Derek Buono of Beer magazine also agrees with the importance of writers building a relationship with the editor: “If that happens, the story is not of interest to me anymore.
+Derek Buono, editor of Beer magazine also agrees with the importance of writers building a relationship with the editor: “If that happens, the story is not of interest to me anymore.
 If you want to build a relationship, don’t play games”.

 You might also be interested in reading the 2 most asked questions about simultaneous queries.

 There's no need to struggle with writing a query letter.